wolfleithold/sprint-hub/POSTGRESQL_MIGRATION.md

 - Make sure your DATABASE_URL is correctly formatted
 - Check that your database service is running
 - Verify your credentials and database name
+- For pgAdmin: Check if PostgreSQL service is running on port 5432

 ### Migration Errors
 - If you get schema errors, try: `npm run db:reset`